| Bitmap Files Bitmap files have some

 to the standard Windows image format.
 This type of file is mostly

 used on DOS- and Windows-based machines.
+A bitmap file is a raster-

 (or pixel-) based format that only supports the RGB color space